bigclue/triple-whammy/README.md

 triple-whammy
 =============

-Triple dice game written in Java and packaged as a Mac .app
+Triple dice game written in Java Swing and packaged as a Mac .app.